 There is a big difference between simply fixing a tooth and restoring one.
 “Fixing” just puts a band-aid on the problem, while restoring brings back a tooth’s original shape, size, and color all at the same time.
-At Drum Point Family & Implant Dentistry, we only restore teeth.
+At Drum Point Family & Implant Dentistry, we proudly restore teeth.
 Whether you have chips, cracks, decay, or are missing a tooth altogether, we have the tools and technology to make it seem like nothing ever happened to your smile.
-If you are ready to have your teeth fully restored, contact us today.
+If you are ready to have your teeth fully repaired with restorative dentistry in Brick, contact us today.

 Dental Crowns & Bridges

 A tooth with a large amount of damage or decay can be easily restored using a dental crown.
 This tooth-shaped “cap” simply fits on top of a natural tooth to protect it from any further harm, and we can shape and shade it to make sure it completely blends in with the smile.
 And with two crowns attached to prosthetic teeth, we can literally “bridge” the gap left by a missing tooth or a few in a row.

 Tooth-colored fillings, made of a composite resin, offer a multitude of benefits over traditional silver ones.
 As the name indicates, the material can be color-matched to a patient’s teeth to make the filling practically invisible within the mouth.
 Also, composite resin allows our dentists to actually restore the teeth with smaller fillings, enabling them to preserve more of a tooth’s natural structure and strength.
 The end result?
 A tooth that looks great and can be trusted to last for years to come.